JackyC99/Final-Project/README.md

+Please read the About before starting the game

 Final-Project is a simple simulation game where your main objective is to grow a tree.

 In the game, there is a water counter and a growth counter and it will only annonuced your progress with the growth and how much water your tree have.(Both are percentage)